-Dante Quaglione is an economic consultant and strategist with 20 years of experience, primarily as a senior expert with leading economic and strategy global consulting companies.
+Dante Quaglione is an economic consultant and strategist with more than twenty years of experience, primarily as a senior expert with leading economic and strategy global consulting companies.

 Dr. Quaglione has directed complex projects on regulatory economics (both regulatory design and implementation), competition economics (abuse of dominant position), strategy (business, competitive, regulatory, and auction strategies), finance, and company valuation.
 He has advised clients in a variety of network industries (e.g., telecommunications, electricity, gas, airports, and motorways) as well as in the banking, credit card, insurance, and IT sectors.

 Dr. Quaglione specializes in the economics and business of the telecommunications and high-tech industries.
 His clients leverage his expertise on telecommunications market and its players (fixed and mobile operators, as well as chipset and equipment manufacturers).